lorenanda/lorenanda.github.io/_posts/2021-05-12-google-apps-workflows.md

 A solution to this problem is automating the regular file flow, so you don't have to worry about it anymore.
 For example, you can start with [this workflow](https://n8n.io/workflows/1035) to get the [**Google Slides**](https://docs.n8n.io/nodes/n8n-nodes-base.googleSlides/) of your weekly presentation, add the [**Google Drive** node](https://docs.n8n.io/nodes/n8n-nodes-base.googleDrive/) to store the slides in a shared team folder and the [**Gmail** node](https://docs.n8n.io/nodes/n8n-nodes-base.gmail/) to email them to the team members.

 You can also connect the [**Google Drive** node](https://docs.n8n.io/nodes/n8n-nodes-base.googleDrive/) with other apps to automatically save files sent to you in a specific folder.
 Even your personal budget can be automated, as you can learn from [this tutorial](https://n8n.io/blog/automatically-adding-expense-receipts-to-google-sheets-with-telegram-mindee-twilio-and-n8n/) that shows you step-by-step how to add your expense receipts to [**Google Sheets**](https://docs.n8n.io/nodes/n8n-nodes-base.googleSheets/).

+> This post was originally published on the [n8n blog](https://n8n.io/blog/automate-google-apps-for-productivity/).